vigetlabs/microcosm/README.md

 1. Received Promise, `open` the action
 2. Promise finished loading:
    - Did it succeed?
 Mark the action as `done`
    - Did it fail?
-Mark the action as 'failed'
+Mark the action as `failed`

 In all cases, **action types are automatically generated for you**.
 Domains (stores in old Flux) can subscribe to these unique